biosimulations/biosimulations/docs/users/simulating-projects.md

 The results will be saved to `path-to-save-results`.
 The data for reports and plots will be saved in Hierarchical Data Format 5 (HDF5) format and plots will be saved in Portable Document Format (PDF) and bundled into a single zip archive.
 See the [specifications for reports](../concepts/conventions/simulation-run-reports.md) for more information about the format of reports.

 For reports, the rows of each data table will represent the data sets (`sedml:dataSet`) outlined in the SED-ML definition of the report.
 The heading of each row will be the label of the corresponding data set.
 For plots, the rows of each data table will represent the data generators (`sedml:dataGenerator`) outlined in the SED-ML definition of the plot.
-The heading of each row will be the id of the corresponding data generator
+The heading of each row will be the id of the corresponding data generator.

 Report tables of steady-state simulations will have a single column of the steady-state predictions of each data set.
 Report tables of one step simulations will have two columns that represent the predicted start and end states of each data set.
 Report tables of time course simulations will have multiple columns that represent the predicted time course of each data set.
 Report tables of non-spatial simulations will not have additional dimensions.
 Report tables of spatial simulations will have additional dimensions that represent the spatial axes of the simulation.

 ### Execute a simulation in an HPC environment

-The BioSimulators simulation tools can also be running in high-performance computing (HPC) environments where root access is not available by first converting the Docker images for the tools into Singularity images .
+The BioSimulators simulation tools can also be running in high-performance computing (HPC) environments where root access is not available by first converting the Docker images for the tools into Singularity images.

 All of the validated images for simulation tools are compatible with Singularity.
 As part of the validation process, we check that each Docker image can be converted into a [Singularity image](https://sylabs.io/).